Jollywatt/typst-fletcher/docs/manual.typ

 This is visualised by the green line shown above.
 The mark is rotated so that the ends of the line both lie on the arc.

+#pagebreak()

 = CeTZ integration

+Fletcher's drawing cababilities are deliberately restricted to a few simple building blocks.
+However, an escape hatch is provided with the `render` argument of `diagram()` so you can intercept diagram data and draw things using CeTZ directly.

+== Bézier edges

 Currently, only straight, arc and right-angled connectors are supported.
-However, an escape hatch is provided with the `render` argument of `diagram()` so you can intercept diagram data and draw things using CeTZ directly.

 Here is an example of how you might hack together a Bézier connector using the same functions that `fletcher` uses internally to anchor edges to nodes and draw arrow heads:

 #stack(dir: ltr, spacing: 1fr, ..code-example(```typ